fraser-lab/bandicoot/README.md

 The executable on disk is called `bcoot` (a symlink to the existing `coot` wrapper script).

-## Quick start

-If you have a prebuilt binary tarball (`bandicoot-0.0.0.1-darwin-arm64.tar.gz`), see [INSTALL.md](INSTALL.md): untar it anywhere and launch `<extracted>/bin/bcoot`.
-The shipped binaries use `@rpath`/`@executable_path` so no per-install relocation is needed.

-To build from source instead, see [BUILD.md](BUILD.md).
-You'll need a handful of Homebrew packages and a Miniconda environment that supplies Clipper, MMDB2, FFTW2, and a few others.

 ## License

 Bandicoot inherits the **GNU General Public License v3** from upstream